 E-service for tax behavior ratings – what is it and what is it for?

 The tax behaviour ratings is a new e-service for businesses for obtaining information and ratings on their tax behaviour from the Estonian Tax and Customs Board (ETCB).
 The service gives business operators the assurance that their tax affairs are in order.
 The service is based on the analysis of the data businesses have submitted to the ETCB.
-The new e-service will be available in the e-Tax/e-Customs from October 2019.
+The new e-service will be available in the e-MTA from November 2019.

 Businesses submit data every month, but they do not receive any regular feedback from the tax authority as to whether those data are accurate or not.
 So far, most feedback information has reached a business through tax proceedings, which, by its nature, is burdensome and sometimes discouraging.